sqlsylvia/GDI-SQL/Class4 - WorkingTogether.md

 - Add a new column for Country in the Employees table and ALTER TABLE Employees
      ADD COLUMN Country VARCHAR(100)
-- Update 2 or more records in the Employee table with values for Country.
+- Update 2 or more records in the Employees table with values for Country.
+UPDATE Employees
+SET Country = 'Germany'
+WHERE EmployeeID = 8;

+UPDATE Employees
+SET Country = 'UK'
+WHERE EmployeeID = 10;